WarriorEXE/Warriors-Vertigo-2-Mods/README.md

 also keep in mind that im taking mod requests right now so if you want to ask for a mod, join the Vertigo 2 discord and either dm me or ping me: https://discord.gg/hSv9aAhAcN

-there is currently a few mods (if it does not appear as a dll above this readme.txt file, it is still wip!!)
+there is currently a few mods (if you cant find it in the releases tab, it is still wip and unreleased.)

 No Manual Reload--